 o "Abuse is then kept within the family-home."

 o "Tough guys are going to stay that way.
 I can help them try to see the consequences, how it affects other, and they [may] not care.
 It depends on the person....
 One way I help is to help them to see how we learn this behavior as men—for example when men gather to drink, how other men feed that behavior and the influence they got.
 This helps show its part of being human, that’s how we have been taught as men— sharing personal experience.
 And also for the wife to know the step and the speed of the husband to change—for example, how person gets addicted to something.
-That is quite important for the wife to know, then her expectation."
+That is quite important for the wife to know, then her expectation."• Lack of resources for engaging with family conflict and violence is a major obstacle for third parties and families.
+Some peacebuilders also expressed anxiety over becoming involved.

 o "The reason why the husband justified continued beating the woman was because she scolds the husband.
 She looked down on him and scolded him because he is drunk.
 The wife was comparing the husband.
 So the husband beats her because she complains, and she complains because the husband is drunk and beats her."